Struggling with a slow Largest Contentful Paint speed on your WordPress site?

 If you want to go further, you can also serve adaptive images based on each visitor’s device.
 For example, someone browsing on a smartphone would get a lower-resolution image than someone browsing on a 4K screen.
 This lets you give everyone a great experience while still optimizing load times for individual users.

-Two easy options to implement adaptive images on WordPress are:
+The easiest solution to implement adaptive images on WordPress is: Optimole

 5. Optimize Your Code